We may earn affiliate commissions for the recommended products. Learn more.

 Building your website with Blueprint AI:

-• Then you’re taken to the editor where you can build the foundation of your website.
+2. Then you’re taken to the editor, where you can build the foundation of your website.
 Blueprint AI suggests the most important sections you should add based on your previous website description.
-However, it leaves most of the work of designing the website up to you. ai-setup-squarespace-2
+However, it leaves most of the work of designing the website up to you.

-• Here, you can also add other pages to your website.
-Blueprint AI also has recommendations on what you should add. ai-setup-squarespace-3
+3. Here, you can also add other pages to your website.
+Blueprint AI also has recommendations on what you should add.

 Squarespace also offers plenty of generative AI tools, which I found to be less elaborate than Wix’s.
 However, you can ask the AI to simplify/shorten/lengthen the initial version, which is great if you like the text but want to tweak it a little.

-• Start by picking a template that fits your website idea.
-Even on a free trial, you can choose however many websites and templates that you like. squarespace setup themes
+1. Start by picking a template that fits your website idea.
+Even on a free trial, you can choose as many websites and templates as you like.

-• After picking your template, answer a couple of questions to set up your site.
+2. After picking your template, answer a couple of questions to set up your site.
 You are asked to share the site name and the pages required.
-There’s also a short tutorial on how Squarespace works. squarespace setup questionnaire
+There’s also a short tutorial on how Squarespace works.

-• In the editor, you can customize your site’s appearance.
-I would like to note that while Squarespace does offer drag and drop functionality, it limits the item position to the grid layout, so it can get confusing at times. squarespace-setup-editor
+3. In the editor, you can customize your site’s appearance.
+I would like to note that while Squarespace does offer drag-and-drop functionality, it restricts the item position to a grid layout, so it can feel limiting at times.

-This system makes Squarespace a lot less customizable than Wix, but that’s perfect for beginners and more straightforward projects.
-Moreover, Squarespace’s approach ensures that the final website looks good on all types of devices.
+This system makes Squarespace a lot less customizable than Wix, but I think that’s perfect for beginners and more straightforward projects.
+Moreover, I noticed that Squarespace’s approach ensures the final website looks good on all types of devices.

 Unfortunately, I ran into some trouble during the building process with Squarespace.
 For example, sometimes the editor would load the elements indefinitely until I refreshed the page.
 While I only had this happen to me a few times, it can turn into a real hassle when you’re designing a professional website.